Cody Bellinger Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- Paxton makes the start for the Red Sox, his 11th of the season.
-He is 5-1 with a 2.73 ERA and 64 strikeouts in 56 2/3 innings pitched.

-- His last time out was on Saturday against the Oakland Athletics, when the lefty went six innings, surrendering two earned runs while allowing six hits.
+- The righty last pitched on Thursday, July 6 against the Texas Rangers, when he went four innings, allowing three earned runs while giving up seven hits.

-- In 10 games this season, the 34-year-old has a 2.73 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .201 to his opponents.
+- In 17 games this season, the 27-year-old has amassed a 3.96 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.